Pfitschipfeil/Birthdaylist/README.md

 # Birthdaylist
-Scriptable widget script to view your address book birthday's
+Scriptable.app widget script to view your address book birthday's on Homescreen.
+At the beginning of the script you can change the predefined text and color of the widget.

 <p align="center">
 <img src=Screenshot.jpg width=120px;>